EZhex1991/StarCraft-GameStory/03-Protoss-The-Fall/01-Chapter01-First-Strike.md

-# First Strike
+# Prologue

 > The Zerg Overmind has succeeded in invading the Protoss Homeworld of Aiur and has embedded itself into the crust of the planet.
 >
 > Now, as the agents of the sinister Overmind spread chaos and destruction across the face of Aiur, the stalwart Protoss defenders prepare themselves for the coming onslaught.

+# First Strike

-Citadle of the new Protoss Executor
+> Citadle of the new Protoss Executor
-Two days after the Zerg invasion
+> Two days after the Zerg invasion

 ## Mission Briefing